5 Perfect Solutions to Getting Missing Operating System Back

 Firstly, boot computer with MiniTool Partition Wizard boot disc to get the main window.

 Then, check whether the correct partition is set active.
 If there is no active partition or a wrong partition is set as active, please click on the correct partition and choose "Set Active".
-(In our example, the 12GB partition is currently active, thus we need to set the system partition active).

 Finally, click "Apply" button to make all changes performed.

 For detailed steps, please see Set Partition Active/Inactive.
 Once all changes are completed, try booting Windows from local hard drive.